ISI-MIP/isi-cfact/README.md

 # ISI-CFACT
+## Introduction
 ISI-CFACT produces counterfactual climate data from past datasets for the ISIMIP project.

-## Introduction
 Counterfactual climate is a hypothetical climate in a world without climate change.
 For impact models, such climate should stay as close as possible to the observed past, as we aim to compare impact events of the past (for which we have data) to the events in the counterfactual.
 The difference between past impacts and counterfactual impacts is a proxy for the impacts caused by climate change.
 We run the following steps:

 1. We approximate the change in past climate through a model with three parts.
 Long-term trend, an ever-repeating yearly cycle, and a trend in the yearly cycle.
 Trends are induced by global mean temperature change.
 We use a Bayesian approach to estimate all parameters of the model and their dependencies at once, here implemented through pymc3.
 Yearly cycle and trend in yearly cycles are approximated through a finite number of modes, which are periodic in the year.
 The parameter distributions tell us which part of changes in the variables can be explained through global mean temperature as a direct driver.

 2. We do quantile mapping to map each value from the observed dataset to a value that we expect it would have been without the climate-induced trend.
 Our hierarchical model approach provides us with a time evolution of our distribution through the time evolution of a gmt-dependent parameter.
 We first use this time-evolving distribution to map each value to its quantile in this time evolving distribution.
 We then use the distribution from a reference period in the beginning of our dataset where we assume that climate change did not play a role, to remap the quantile to a value of the variable.
 This value is our counterfactual value.
 Quantile mapping is different for each day of the year because our model is sensitive to the yearly cycle and the trend in the yearly cycle.
-This approach is illustrated in _figure 1_
+This approach is illustrated in Figure 1.

 The following graph illustrates the approach.
 Grey is the original data, red is our estimation of change.
 Blue is the original data minus the parts that were estimated to driven by global mean temperature change.

 ![Counterfactual example](image01.png)

 *Figure 1: Model for a climate variable with yearly cycle.
 Grey is the original data, red is our estimation of change.
 Blue is the original data minus the parts that were estimated to driven by global mean temperature change.*

 ### Variables

+To avoid large relative errors in the daily temperature range as pointed out by Piani et al. (2010), we de-trend the daily temperature range tasrange = tasmax - tasmin and the skewness of the daily temperature tasskew = (tas-tasmin)/tasrange and derive tasmin and tasmax from tas, tasrange and tasskew.

+A counterfactual huss is derived from the counterfacual tas, ps and hurs using the equations of Buck (1981) as described in Weedon et al. (2010). huss = f(tas, pr ,hurs)

 | Variable | Short name | Unit | Statistical model |
 | -------- | ---------- | ---- | ----------------- |